Diagonals of rational functions: from differential algebra to effective algebraic geometry (unabridged version): Introduction

-Let us first recall the exact results of~\cite{DiagJPA,unabri}.
+Creative telescoping~\cite{Telescopers,Telescopers2,Chyzak,Zeilberger} is a methodology to deal with parametrized symbolic sums and integrals that yields differential/recurrence equations for such expressions.
+This methodology became popular in computer algebra in the past twenty five years.
+By ``telescoper'' of a rational function, say $\, R(x,y,z)$, we here refer to the output of the creative telescoping program~\cite{Koutschan}, applied to the {\em transformed} rational function $\, \tilde{R} = R(x/y,y/z,z)/(yz)$.
+Such a telescoper is a linear differential operator~$T$ in $ \, x$ and $ \, {{\partial}\over {\partial x}}$, such that $\,T \, + {{\partial U}\over {\partial y}} \, + {{\partial V}\over {\partial z}} $ annihilates $\tilde{R}$, where $U, \,V$ are rational functions in $x,y,z$.
+In other words, the telescoper~$T$ represents a linear ODE that is satisfied by ${\it Diag}(R)$.

 The paper is essentially dedicated to {\em solutions of telescopers} of rational functions which are {\em not necessarily diagonals} of rational functions.
-These solutions correspond to periods~\cite{KontZagier} of algebraic varieties over some cycles which are not necessarily evanescent cycles like in the case of diagonals of rational functions.
+These solutions correspond to periods~\cite{KontZagier} of algebraic varieties over some cycles which are not necessarily vanishing~\cite{Igusa} cycles\footnote[5]{In french ``cycles \'evanescents''~\cite{Deligne,ChristolPicard}.} like in the case of diagonals of rational functions.
+The reader interested in the connection between the process of taking diagonals, calculating telescopers, and the notion of Periods, deRham cohomology (i.e. differential forms) and other Picard-Fuchs equations can read in detail the thesis of Pierre Lairez~\cite{Lairez} (see also~\cite{Lairez2}).
+We just sketch some of these ideas in \ref{Griffiths}.

+The purpose of this paper is not to give an introduction on creative telescoping~\cite{Telescopers,Telescopers2}, but to provide many pedagogical (non-trivial) examples of telescopers using\footnote[9]{One can obtain these telescopers using Chyzak's algorithm~\cite{Chyzak1} or Koutschan's semi-algorithm~\cite{Koutschan,Koutschan3} (the termination is not proven).
+For the examples displayed in this paper, Koutschan's package~\cite{Koutschan} is more efficient.} extensively the ``{\em HolonomicFunctions}'' Mathematica package~\cite{Koutschan}.